MARKET SNAPSHOT: Stocks Weaken As Consumer Staples Weigh; Nasdaq On Track For Weekly Loss

 Opinion:The smart money is refusing to buy big tech stocks now (http://www.marketwatch.com/story/the-smart-money-is-refusing-to-buy-big-tech-stocks-now-2017-06-15)

-Stocks to watch: Whole Foods shares are likely to move after Amazon.com Inc. is slated to purchase the grocery-chain giant for $13.7 billion or $42 a share.
+Stocks to watch: Whole Foods soared 27% to $41.97 after Amazon.com Inc. is slated to purchase the grocery-chain giant for $13.7 billion or $42 a share.
 Whole Foods shares were down 0.9% before being halted on pending news.

 Adamis Pharmaceuticals Corp.(ADMP) rose 8% on news the company's rival to Mylan's EpiPen (MYL) has been approved by the Food and Drug Administration (http://www.marketwatch.com/story/adamis-pharma-stock-skyrockets-after-rival-epipen-product-gets-fda-approval-2017-06-15).

-Other markets: Gains for the dollar faded, with the ICE U.S. Dollar Index , which tracks the buck against a basket of six rivals, down 0.1%.
+Other markets: Gains for the dollar faded, with the ICE U.S. Dollar Index , which tracks the buck against a basket of six rivals, down 0.3%.
+The yield on the 10-year Treasury note fell by a point to 2.15%.

 Asian stocks had a mixed session while European stocks were trading higher.